Mediana: Granary

-The Granary (horreum) is located about 150 metres west of the villa.
+The granary (horreum) is located about 150 metres west of the villa.
 This is a spacious rectangular building (91 x 27 m), with the longitudinal axis oriented east-west.
 Along the west wall there were basins 1.40 m deep, which served for storing liquids, (olive oil and wine).

 Water tower

 A water tower (castellum aquae) was ordinarily found at the end of each Roman aqueduct.
 Water was supplied from this reservoir to the wells and fountains, basins, thermae and maybe the irrigation canals.
 Its longitudinal axis is oriented north-south.
 There is a 10-meter height differential between the water tower site and the valley in which the Mediana buildings are located, providing a head for the fountains.

 Churches

 Two Early Christian churches have been excavated, both built simultaneously sometime after 378.

-The first church was unearthed in 2000, when a monogram of Jesus was found.
+The first church was unearthed in 2000, when a Chi Rho monogram was found.
 Only 8 metres south of the first, a second church was excavated in 2007, among the findings was a bronze ring with a cross.
 The findings are evidence of Mediana being a highly Christian community.

-As of July 2019 the site is closed for visitors with information it is under construction works but without a re-opening date indicated.'
+As of July 2019 the site was closed for visitors for the sake of construction work, without a re-opening date indicated.